Pacific Drive is getting a 'Suspend Run' feature so that you can quit mid-level and later return to where you left off

 The new feature will be added in April as part of Pacific Drive's "largest update" ever.

-I like Pacific Drive an awful lot—87 hours into it so far, so says Steam—but there's one thing about it that's always kind of irritated me: The lack of a mid-run save feature.
-I'm hardly alone in that feeling, as a quick dig through Reddit or the Steam forums will reveal, but the good news for all of us in that boat is that a proper mid-run "suspend and quit" feature is finally on the way.
+I like Pacific Drive an awful lot—87 hours into it so far, so says Steam—but there's one thing about it that's always kind of irritated me: The lack of a mid-level save feature.
+I'm hardly alone in that feeling, as a quick dig through Reddit or the Steam forums will reveal, but the good news for all of us in that boat is that a mid-level "suspend and quit" feature is finally on the way.

-Runs through each junction typically don't last more than 30 minutes so you're not losing a huge chunk of playtime if you have to bail out, but because each junction is randomized upon entry, it can be frustrating when you're in the middle of a really good run and have to walk away.
+Junctions typically don't last more than 30 minutes so you're not losing a huge chunk of playtime if you have to bail out, but because each junction is randomized upon entry, it can be frustrating when you're in the middle of a really good one and have to walk away.

-Well, that was then and this is now.
-More than a year after Pacific Drive's release, the upcoming Endless Expeditions update will add a new "Suspend Run" feature, "something that's been requested heavily by the community," giving players the ability to halt a run and quit the game in the midst of a junction, and then return without losing any progress.
+The upcoming Endless Expeditions update will add a new "Suspend Run" feature, "something that's been requested heavily by the community," giving players the ability to quit the game in the midst of a junction, and then return without losing any progress.

 It's not a full-on manual save system, but I think it's a perfectly fair compromise: A way to accommodate the demands of real life without surrendering any of the tension of Pacific Drive's chaotic road trips.
-And really, it's what an awful lot of players have been asking for—not the ability to save-scum, which as Rosen said would suck the soul out of the game, but just a way to deal with the sort of "oh no the dog's on fire again" types of crises that confront us all from time to time.
+And really, it's what an awful lot of players have been asking for—not the ability to save-scum, which game director Seth Rosen said would suck the soul out of the game—but just a way to deal with the sort of "oh no the dog's on fire again" types of crises that confront us all from time to time.

 Keep up to date with the most important stories and the best deals, as picked by the PC Gamer team.